-For many years, the project struggled to find a location to construct a carcass composting facility, but after years of challenges with permitting and red tape on county and state lands, a local rancher offered to host the carcass composting site on his own private property.
-The landowner and Madison Valley Ranchlands Group, a nonprofit supporting Montana's ranches and rangelands, with the help of other local and federal partners, now run and maintain the site.
-The two-acre facility, enclosed by a high-voltage fence, is designed to be large enough to include compost bunkers for wildlife carcasses (roadkill, etc.), but the program currently only accepts livestock carcasses due to regulations set forth by their county Health Board and MVRG's DEQ Management Plan.
-Though the program mostly receives cattle and horses, the site has also composted carcasses of chickens, pigs, goats, and sheep.
+Community carcass management facility: For many years, the project struggled to find a location to construct a carcass composting facility, but after years of challenges with permitting and red tape on county and state lands, a local rancher offered to host the carcass composting site on his own private property.
+The landowner and MVRG, with the help of other local and federal partners, now run and maintain the site.

+The two-acre facility, enclosed by a high-voltage fence, is designed to be large enough to include compost bunkers for wildlife carcasses (roadkill, etc.), but the program currently only accepts livestock carcasses due to regulations set forth by their county Health Board and MVRG's Department of Environmental Quality (DEQ) Management Plan.
+Though the program mostly receives cattle and horses, the site has also composted carcasses of chickens, pigs, goats and sheep.

 When a carcass arrives at the facility, it is placed on a layer of wood chips, covered with straw, old hay and manure, and then a layer of topsoil, which seals and maintains moisture in the pile.
 The site is in a strong wind corridor which dries the compost pile out if not covered by the topsoil.
 An estimated 10 cubic yards of materials (i.e. wood chips, straw, manure, topsoil) is required per large carcass for proper composting.
-The Madison Valley Ranchlands Group works with producers, and non-ag businesses in the area to collect old straw, hay, manure, wood chips and other materials that can be used in the composting process.
+MVRG works with producers and non-ag businesses in the area to collect old straw, hay, manure, wood chips and other materials that can be used in the composting process.
 This reduces the cost of the composting materials.